teachingaway/teachingaway.github.io/_posts/2014-01-01-startup-employee-equity-compensation.md

 [What is an 83(b) election?](http://www.startupcompanylawyer.com/2008/02/15/what-is-an-83b-election/) [*Yokum Taku*](https://twitter.com/Yokum), 2007.
 When you receive shares subject to vesting, an 83(b) election lets you pay tax on the shares immediately, when the tax burden is smallest.

+## The 409(a) Valuation

+The exercise price of stock options must be set at, or above, the fair market value of the underlying shares at the time of the grant.
+If it's not, then the IRS (and California) will impose some extremely heavy tax penalties.
+This is a problem for the *company* as well as the employee, because the company must withhold these taxes and penalties.

+To be safe, the fair market value should be determined by a "409(a)" valuation (a valuation method specifically approved by the IRS).
+Startups can hire a 409(a) valuation firm to perform the calculations.

+[Employee Equity: The Option Price](http://avc.com/2010/11/employee-equity-the-option-strike-price/). [*Fred Wilson*](https://twitter.com/fredwilson), 2010.
+"Companies are paying $5000 to $25,000 per year" to 409(a) valuation consultants.
+Fred also notes that employees who get hired after a big up-round of financing will tend to get less-valuable stock options (because the fair market value will be higher).